 I lived through the other person, defined my happiness by the other person, and connected all my future and past to her.

 That is loving TOO MUCH.

-Every time you find yourself disconnected from the person you really are because of the relationship, then you are loving too much and it WILL lead into disaster.
+Every time you find yourself disconnected from the person you really are because of the relationship, then you love too much, and it WILL lead to disaster.

 This is MY personal truth and interpretation of that mysterious phrase I heard so many years ago.